Skip to main content

 What you will learn

-• Skills to assess digital learning materials for accessibility compliance
+• Skills to assess and ensure digital learning materials comply with accessibility standards

-• How to utilize tools and strategies for creating and delivering accessible digital materials
+• Tools and strategies for creating and delivering accessible digital content

 Registration